Cirrus-8691/Cirrus-WebGui4Db/README.md

 # Deploy Developpement environment on Minikube

 ## Start kubernetes Minikube
+On Ubuntu, Linux Mint and other Debian distib:

 ```bash
 # Start minikube as sudo to use service type: LoadBalancer